Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Apple Silicon.
 Native through Safari and Chrome.
 The browser handles the chip translation; the tool does not need its own Mac binary.

 Apple Pencil and iPad.
-Full Apple Pencil support on iPad, including pressure-sensitive markup over plans.
+Apple Pencil works for precise measurement placement and markup on iPad.
+Stroke width follows the size you choose in the tool rather than Pencil pressure, and supported iPad hardware can show a hover preview before the tip lands.
 Start a takeoff at your desk on a MacBook, walk a site with the iPad, mark up changes with the Pencil, and the same project syncs back to your Mac when you return.
 No file transfer.

 Learning curve.
 The shortest in the category.
-Auto scale detection reads printed scale notations from the PDF and calibrates each page automatically, removing the manual click-two-known-points step that costs new users an hour.
+Auto scale detection reads printed scale notations from the PDF and offers each page's scale for one-tap confirmation, with one run that sets the whole set, removing the manual click-two-known-points step that costs new users an hour.
+AI names every sheet from its title block as the set uploads and reads the scale on scanned plans, so the set is labeled and ready to confirm before you draw a line.
 Snap to content makes precise measurements feel automatic.
 Most contractors pull their first real measurement within 15 minutes of signing up.

 The honest take.
 Easy Takeoffs is what we make.
 We built it because the Mac takeoff space had two kinds of tools: enterprise products like STACK that priced out small contractors, and Windows-only legacy tools that did not run on Mac at all.
 The thing we did differently was treat Mac as a first-class platform from day one rather than as a "we work in Safari too" afterthought.
-The 41 built-in material templates handle most trades automatically, with trade-specific landing pages and templates for electrical, plumbing, HVAC, drywall, roofing, and concrete.
+All 43 built-in material templates handle most trades automatically, with trade-specific landing pages and templates for electrical, plumbing, HVAC, drywall, roofing, and concrete.
 The community template library covers the edge cases.
-Plan revision comparison, recently added, lets you upload a revised set and see exactly what changed without redoing your takeoff.
-Two-week free trial, no credit card, full feature access.
+Plan revision comparison lets you upload a revised set and see exactly what changed without redoing your takeoff.
+14-day free trial, no credit card, full feature access.
 Get started for free.

 2. STACK